This page is designed to answer the following questions:

-Harm is a term generally used to describe physical injury, pain and death but can also include non-physical mistreatment such as emotional or financial abuse.
+Harm is a term generally used to describe physical injury, pain and death but can also result from non-physical mistreatment such as emotional or financial abuse.

-It can be the result of a responsible person (such as a care worker or family member) doing something incorrectly (e.g. not following correct procedure when moving a bed-bound individual) or not doing something that they should do (e.g. not giving an individual their medication).
-It can also be deliberate or unintentional.
+It can be the result of a responsible person (such as a care worker or family member) doing something incorrectly (e.g. not following correct procedure when repositioning an individual cared for in bed) or not doing something that they should do (e.g. not giving an individual their medication).
+Harm can be deliberate or unintentional.

 In your role as a care worker. it is likely that you will come into contact with individuals that are more vulnerable to harm and abuse.

 This can be due to several factors, including:

 - Physical disability e.g. mobility issues, limited independence, unable to defend themselves

 - Learning disability e.g. not fully understanding that they are being abused/neglected

 - Communication difficulties e.g. if recovering from a stroke – unable to communicate that they have been abused